ridit-jangra/Meridia/README.md

 ### Intelligent Editor Core

 At the heart of Meridia lies the Monaco Editor.
 Each file you open is managed as a model, representing its text, language, and edit history.
 Meridia extends Monaco’s capabilities to handle multiple languages, syntax-aware tooling, and live code analysis—all through a unified editor interface.

+### File Models

+Meridia uses Monaco’s URI-based model system to simulate a virtual file system.
+Every open file, whether it exists locally or in memory, has its own unique URI (`file:///`), ensuring accurate language features and file tracking across tabs and sessions.

 ### Editors & Views